n83b/wp-lockdown/README.md

 # wp-lockdown
-Plugin to Lock down the Wordpress dashboard
+A class to lock down the Wordpress dashboard